-This was one of the greatest exercises in government population redistribution efforts the world has seen in the last century.
+Villagization was one of the most drastic and wide-ranging exercises in government population redistribution efforts the world has seen in the last century.
 The result was predictably catastrophic.
 Tens of thousands fled to avoid forcible relocation; others died or lived in inhuman conditions after being forcibly moved.
-According to available estimates, "... by the end of 1988, over 12 million people had been relocated in twelve of the fourteen administrative regions of the country; Eritrea and Tigray were the only exception" [9].
+According to available estimates, "... by the end of 1988, over 12 million Ethiopians had been relocated in twelve of the fourteen a d m i n i s t r a t i v e regions (Kifle Hager) of the country; Eritrea and Tigray were the only exception" [9].
 The number may have risen to 13 million by 1989.
-Expectedly, different regions, known, then, as Kiflehager, carried out villagization at different pace; some took quick action as required by the government while others slackened off.
+Expectedly, different regions carried out villagization at different pace; some took quick action as required by the government while others slackened off.

-&quot;For example, in Harerge province, where the program began early (1985), over 90 percent of the population had been relocated by early 1987, whereas in Gonder and Welo the program was just beginning to take hold.
+"For example, in Harerge province, where the program began early (1985), over 90 percent of the population had been relocated by early 1987, whereas in Gonder and Welo the program was just beginning to take hold.
 In Ilubabor province over a million peasants had been relocated to over 2000 villages between the end of 1985 and spring of 1989."[9]